patilankita79/ModernJavaScript/README.md

   - Callback is a function that is passed in as a parameter to another function and run(or **called**) inside function body
   - We can have synchronous and asynchronous callbacks

+  ### ES6 Promises

+  - They are alternative to callbacks.Alternative way of handling asynchronous operations.